How Did Art Differ From Icons to Renaissance Art

 Why Did the Renaissance Start in Italian republic?

 In addition to its condition equally the richest trading nation with both Europe and the Orient, Italy was blessed with a huge repository of classical ruins and artifacts.
 Examples of Roman compages were found in near every boondocks and city, and Roman sculpture, including copies of lost sculptures from ancient Greece, had been familiar for centuries.
 In improver, the refuse of Constantinople - the capital of the Byzantine Empire - caused many Greek scholars to emigrate to Italy, bringing with them important texts and cognition of classical Greek civilization.
 All these factors aid explain why the Renaissance started in Italy.
 For more, see Florentine Renaissance (1400-90).
+For details of how the motility developed in dissimilar Italian cities, see: • Sienese School of Painting (eg. Lorenzetti brothers, Sassetta);

 • Renaissance in Florence (eg. Giotto, Masaccio, Brunelleschi, Leonardo);